JamesWoolfenden/learn-packer/docs/installing-packer.md

 # Installing Packer

-Packer is a system for creating images and multiple image types from a single file.
+Packer is a tool for creating images and multiple image types from a single file.

 Manual Installation instructions are well documented on the Packer website.
 Packer like Terraform, is frequently updated with new features, as well as fixes, which are well documented in its changelog